bruvellu/terebratalia-wnts/wnt.md

 *dgo* is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
-The *T. transversa* *dgo* ortholog has six ankyrin repeats (@fig:dgo-tree).
+We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
 Developmental expression levels are low compared to the other genes we have analyzed (@fig:s-profiling).
 Yet, by *in situ* hybridization we were able to detect two pairs of bilateral ectodermal domains on the dorsal side of the late gastrula, one on the apical and another in the pedicle lobe (@fig:polarity).

 *pk* competes with *dgo* for *dsh* binding [@Jenny2005-vf].
 The protein contains a PET domain and three LIM domains [@Gubb1999-ba].
 In *T. transversa*